Need support or advice with your Employee Consultations?

-It is important to understand the business case for a redundancy and to identify if as genuine, making it lawful.
-Once this has been established then consideration has to be about managing the project.
+It is important to understand the business case for a redundancy.
+You will need to identify your case as being genuine to make it lawful.
+Once this has been established, you will need to consider how you will manage this as a project.

 Some questions to consider are: